-4. Grab Your Skis and Hit the Trails: With 27 kilometers of trails, Cascade River State Park offers an easy loop for beginners and lots of fun for the more experienced skier.
-There are plenty of moderate and difficult trails that connect to trails outside the park.
+- Grab Your Skis and Hit the Trails: Coming in the winter months?
+Cascade River State Park offers over 16 miles of ski trails you can enjoy.
+From an easy loop for beginners to more challenging routes for experienced skiers.
+There are plenty of moderate trails to choose from, as well.

 Want to learn even more about this easily accessible state park?
 Check out the Exploring the North Shore guide!
 The guide includes information on cost, camping, and accessibility.